nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/aws_instance_setup.md

 ![](https://i.imgur.com/JifclmQ.png)

 * You have now successfully launched your AWS instance.
-DO NOT CLOSE THIS PAGE YET.
+You will need some information from this amazon webpage to access your AWS computer, so do not close the page yet.
+If you happen to close the webpage: https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId